KonstantinMasich/nand2tetris/07/README.md

 ## Implementation details

-**Note**: this implementation of VM compiler is different from the one proposed in the course.
+**Note**: this implementation of VM compiler is different from the one proposed in the course, to be shorter and faster to write.
 Though main idea is the same, of course.

  * `main.py` compiles everything in MemoryAccess and StackArithmetic folders.
  * `compiler.py` holds a Compiler, which gets a single .vm file as an input and returns a string (not a file!) of assembly commands.